kubernetes/enhancements/keps/sig-node/20180906-quotas-for-ephemeral-storage.md

 * `LocalStorageCapacityIsolation` must be enabled for any use of quotas.

-* `LocalStorageCapacityIsolationFSMonitoring` must be enabled in addition.
+* `LocalStorageCapacityIsolationFSQuotaMonitoring` must be enabled in addition.
 If this is enabled, quotas are used for monitoring, but not enforcement.
 At present, this defaults to False, but the intention is that this will default to True by initial release.

-* _`LocalStorageCapacityIsolationFSEnforcement` must be enabled, in addition to `LocalStorageCapacityIsolationFSMonitoring`, to use quotas for enforcement._

 ### Operation Flow -- Applying a Quota